-Nashville, TN (October 13, 2021) – Country music singer songwriter and native son of South Pittsburg, Corey Layne, is producing with the assistance of sponsors, Tavern 55, Collins Building Materials and US101 (WUSY-FM/100.7 in Chattanooga) the Welcome to the South Music Festival.
+Nashville, TN (October 25, 2021) – Country music singer songwriter and native son of South Pittsburg, Corey Layne, is producing with the assistance of sponsors: Adventure Off-Road Park and Nature Center, Martin & Company, Collins Building Materials and US101 (WUSY-FM/100.7 in Chattanooga) and WEPG, the River (104.9) the Welcome to the South Music Festival.
 This outdoor music festival will be held Saturday, November 6 in downtown South Pittsburg, Tenn., courtesy of the City of South Pittsburg and will feature established country music artists Texas Hill, Corey Layne, Dave Fenley, Kyndal Inskeep, Chase Wilson and Brent Michael Wood.

 The six-hour music festival is being billed as a celebration of Layne’s hometown, South Pittsburg, and as a show of support for healthcare workers and first responders after Layne suffered a serious bout with COVID-19.
 Held within days of Veteran’s Day 2021, the festival will also honor and provide time to reflect on the sacrifice of the nation’s veterans and active military.